jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/aco_row_index.md

 ### Objectives

 In this lab, you will enable:
-* Use Compression Advisor to estimate the compression ratio and potential space saving
+* Compression Advisor to estimate the compression ratio and potential space saving
-* Enable Advanced Row Compression and Advanced Index Compression via Online Redefinition
+* Advanced Row Compression and Advanced Index Compression via Online Redefinition
-* SecureFiles LOB Compression

 ### Prerequisites
 This lab assumes you have: